 WRIT 1201 teachers who use education as a theme have historically assigned an autobiographical narrative supplemented with expository readings about education.
 The main criteria for choosing the autobiographical text are that it be engaging and accessible, that it deals with educational growth, and that it presents the experiences of people and groups underrepresented in higher education.

-Past WRIT 1201 classes have used The Lucky Child by Loung Ung; Holler If You Hear Me: The Education of a Teacher and His Students by Gregory Michie; and The Late Homecomer: A Hmong Family Memoir by Kao Kalia Yang.
-New copies of these texts are available from Amazon.com for approximately $15−$25, and used copies are available for much less.
+Past WRIT 1201 classes have used The Lucky Child by Loung Ung; Holler If You Hear Me: The Education of a Teacher and His Students by Gregory Michie; The Late Homecomer: A Hmong Family Memoir by Kao Kalia Yang, and Born a Crime by Trevor Noah.
 Expository readings that supplement the narrative should be reasonably accessible and raise questions, suggest perspectives, and invite reflection on the topic of education.
 Currently, many teachers use articles from Rethinking Schools: An Agenda for Reform, ed.
 David Levine; or Rethinking School Reform, ed.
 Stan Karp and Linda Christensen.

 WRIT 1201 instructors on campus use a wide range of texts, including 40 Model Essays: A Portable Anthology, ed.
-Jane E. Aaron (now in a 2nd edition); 50 Essays, 5th edition, ed.
-Samuel Cohen; and Acting Out Culture: Reading and Writing, ed.
+Jane E. Aaron (now in a 2nd edition); 50 Essays, 7th edition, ed.
+Samuel Cohen; and Acting Out Culture: Reading and Writing, 4th edition, ed.
 James S. Miller.
 Similar to texts used by CIS teachers, these collections provide reasonably accessible expository pieces that raise questions, suggest perspectives, and invite reflection on education and multicultural issues, as well as a range of other topics.
-These texts are available new for approximately $30−$55 and used for much less.
-All prices are from Amazon.com in 2018.

 We are always looking for more texts that might be used.